suitcss/suit/packages/preprocessor/README.md

 **Rationale**

-One of the difficulties with CSS components is predictably.
+One of the difficulties with CSS components is predictability.
 Unwanted styles can be inherited from parent components and this can make it difficult to reuse components in different contexts.